gvwilson/sensibleadventures/iffy/iffy.md

 She wanted to be part of those conversations so much it ached.
 But even more than that,
 she wanted to know why visions of things she *hadn't* seen kept popping into her head.
-Every time she thought too hard about the plans she had seen, ghostly shapes appeared behind her eyes, fractal capacitors and ever-so-slightly irregular gears whose off-center spin would automatically synchronize to reduce power loading.
+Ghostly shapes appeared behind her eyes every time she thought too hard about the plans: fractal capacitors and ever-so-slightly irregular gears whose off-center spin would automatically synchronize to reduce power loading.
-She had gone as deep into the jungle as she dared to find anything that matched, but every trail ended in "not found" or a blinking, blood-red "restricted".
+She had gone as deep into the jungle as she dared to find anything that matched, but every trail ended in "no results" or a blinking scarlet "restricted" warning.
 After a couple of those she had stopped looking, afraid of who or what might notice.

 "Girl!
-Girl! *Wang ba*, wife, where's that affin' girl?"
+Girl!
+Dammit, woman, where's that affin' girl?"
 Iffy jumped as Uncle Jack's bellowed from below deck.
 He had been out with his biffs the night before, which was Uncle Jack-speak for drinking more than he could handle